 Google's Network Infrastructure

-Due to the scale of the global Internet, we cannot put these same physical security controls in place for the fiber links in our WAN, or anywhere outside of physical boundaries controlled by or on behalf of Google.
+Due to the scale of the global Internet, we cannot put the same physical security controls in place for the fiber links in our WAN, or anywhere outside of physical boundaries controlled by or on behalf of Google.
 For this reason, we automatically enforce additional protections outside of our physical trust boundary.
-These protections include encryption of data in transit.
+These protections include encryption of data in transit for all traffic outside of our physical boundaries.

 How traffic gets routed